 Students in Grades 3 – 6 are given the opportunity to participate in Athletics, Cross Country, Swimming, Inter-school Sport and Lightning Premierships throughout the year.
 Students in Prep – 2 also have an Athletics Day during Term 4.

-Library The Library program at Manifold Heights Primary School encourages students to develop an appreciation and a love for reading books.
-The Library has a broad selection of picture story, fiction and nonfiction books and is well equipped to meet the interests of our students from Prep to Grade 6.
-An older readers section has been established to cater for the Senior students and this resource will continue to be extended.
-The Library is an inviting learning environment that encourages students to visit and read books during lunchtimes.
-It celebrates books and our students’ responses in the form of colourful and informative displays.
+The Library program at Manifold Heights Primary School encourages students to develop an appreciation and a love for reading books.
+The Library has a broad selection of picture story, fictional chapter and non-fiction books to meet the interests of our students from Prep to Grade 6.
+An older readers section, incorporating more complex themes and language has been established to cater for the Senior students in the school.
+The Library is an engaging learning environment that openly welcomes students and teachers to browse and read books during lunchtimes.

-The weekly Library program provides students with clear guidance in locating and selecting books to read and borrow on a regular basis.
-Students are presented with opportunities to take part in discussions about authors and book themes, and explore the many connections to personal experiences and world events.
-The program supports Inquiry projects across the school, classroom libraries, “Just Right” reading sessions in classrooms, Book Week activities and The Victorian Premiers’ Reading Challenge.
+The Library program provides students with clear guidance in locating and selecting the appropriate book to borrow and read each week.
+It supports the Inquiry projects across the school, classroom libraries, Book Week celebrations and the Victorian Premiers’ Reading Challenge.

-Science is a specialist subject at Manifold Heights for children in Grade 3 – 6.
-Students develop their understanding of Science in our world and how it relates to everyday life by using hands on STEM (Science, Technology, Engineering and Mathematics) based activities, along with building on their ability to ask clarifying questions and make predictions about scientific investigations.
+The Science program at Manifold Heights Primary School teaches skills based on the Science Victorian Curriculum and STEM (Science, Technology, Engineering and Mathematics).
+The curriculum covers four areas of focus including biological science, chemical science, earth and space science and physical science.
 Each term has a different topic of focus, based on the Victorian Curriculum and often coincides with a topic the students are learning about with their classroom teacher.

-Students also have the opportunity to participate in ‘Science Week’ which is held ever year in August.
+Students also have the opportunity to participate in ‘Science Week’ which is held every year in August.
 It is an opportunity for students to complete tasks and/or experiments related to the year’s theme.